As circular cells become curved and clog our capillaries

 A faulty hemoglobin

 Red cells are rather simple.
 They normally live on for about 120 days.
 It is the only cell in humans that has no genetic material (or nucleus).
-It is filled with haemoglobin, and just a few other enzymes.
-Haemoglobin is an efficient oxygen courier, picking up and dropping off oxygen.
-By 1949, the fault was recognised in a beta-globin chain, by Linus Pauling and colleagues.
+It is filled with hemoglobin, and just a few other enzymes.
+Hemoglobin is an efficient oxygen courier, picking up and dropping off oxygen.
+By 1949, the fault was recognized in a beta-globin chain, by Linus Pauling and colleagues.
 In the same year, it was hailed as a first “molecular disease”.
 Pauling also coined the term “molecular medicine” after this discovery.

 Postage stamp from Portugal (2014) on structure of Hemoglobin.
 It is made up of a central lattice (Haeme) and four surrounding chains (two alpha and two beta globin chains).
 Max Perutz and John Kendrew received 1962 Nobel for discovery of its structure.
 Emergence of X-ray crystallography in 1914 led to such discoveries.
 The year 2014 was a century of crystallography.